 The kicker is that salmon is packed with all these omega-3 fats because of what they eat!
 When they’re eating a natural diet in the wild (mackerel, sardines, krill, and other fish), it results in immense amounts of omega-3s.
 Farmed salmon do not get to eat their natural diet, so their health benefits are not the same.

 So if you can, buy wild caught when possible.
 I also guarantee the taste will be 100x better!
-I love adding a bunch to our ButcherBox orders – I stock up when they have it for around $11 a pound!
-Check out this link for ButcherBox special promos when signing up!
+I love adding a bunch to our ButcherBox orders – I stock up when they have it on sale!

 How to Grill Salmon